Contrarian Investing: Mastering the Art of Rebellion

 Mass Psychology: The Foundation of Contrarian Investing

 At the core of contrarian investing lies the concept of mass psychology.
-Understanding how psychological factors shape human behavior and influence market trends is crucial.
+Understanding how psychological factors shape human behaviour and influence market trends is crucial.
 As renowned investor Warren Buffett once said, “Be fearful when others are greedy, and be greedy when others are fearful.”
 This sentiment encapsulates the essence of contrarian investing.

 Legendary investor Sir John Templeton emphasized the importance of going against the crowd, stating, “To buy when others are despondently selling and to sell when others are avidly buying requires the greatest fortitude and pays the greatest ultimate rewards.”
 Contrarian investors embrace this mindset, seeking to capitalize on market inefficiencies.